wuyichen24/coding-interview/docs/problems/string/parentheses/Remove_Minimum_Parentheses_To_Make_Parentheses_Valid.md

           }
       }

-      // Remove extra ( at the end
+      // remove extra ( at the end
       if (openParenthesesCount > 0) {
           while (openParenthesesCount > 0) {
               int index = sb.lastIndexOf("(");